Manifold Filter-Combine Networks: Convergence Analysis

-In the following section, we will consider neural networks constructed from spectral filters and use \cref{thm: Filter Error} to show that discrete approximations of such networks converge to their continuum limit as $n\rightarrow\infty$.
-However, first, we will consider several examples of graph constructions where estimates for $\alpha_n$ and $\beta_n$ are known.
-Additionally, in order to estimate $\gamma_n$ (which does not depend on the graph construction), we will prove the following lemma which is a refined version of Lemma 5 of \cite{chew2022geometric}.
-It builds upon the previous result in two ways. (i) It allows for the density $\rho$ to be non-constant. (ii) Its proof utilizes Bernstein's inequality rather than Hoeffding's inequality.
-This leads to a bound depending on the $\mathbf{L}^4$ norms of $f$ and $g$ rather than the $\mathbf{L}^\infty$ norms.
-For a proof, please see Section \ref{sec: proof of bernstein}. \begin{lemma} For all $f,g\in\mathcal{C}(\mathcal{M})$, for sufficiently large $n$, with probability at least $1 - \frac{2}{n^{9}}$, we have
+Additionally, in order to estimate the third source of error, arising from the fact that $\widehat{\mathbf{x}}(i)\neq \widehat{f}(i)$, we will prove the following lemma which is a refined version of Lemma 5 of \citet{chew2022geometric}.
+It builds upon the previous result in two ways: (i) it allows for the density $\rho$ to be non-constant, and (ii) its proof utilizes Bernstein's inequality rather than Hoeffding's inequality.
+This leads to a bound depending on the $L^4$ norms of $f$ and $g$ rather than the $L^\infty$ norms.
+For a proof, please see Appendix \ref{sec: proof of bernstein}